 There are a number of key factors that are relevant to the operation of the gambling regime in Nottingham.
-In terms of deprivation the City as a whole was ranked 20th out of 326 local authorities based on 2010 Index of Multiple Deprivation score measures.
-Using the Index of Multiple Deprivation population weighted scores for City Wards, the following Wards are noted as being the most deprived within the City: Aspley, St Ann's, Bulwell, Bilborough, Bestwood, Arboretum, Bridge, Dales, Basford, and Clifton South.
+In terms of deprivation the City as a whole was ranked 8th out of 326 local authorities based on the 2015 Index of Multiple Deprivation.
+Nine City wards (Arboretum, Aspley, Basford, Bestwood, Bilborough, Bulwell, Clifton South, Dales and St Ann's) rank in the 10% most deprived wards nationally.

-Of the people in Nottingham who were aged 16 to 64 the employment rate was 63.2 per cent between October 2013 and September 2014 compared with an average for England of 72.5 per cent.
+Of the people in Nottingham who were aged 16 to 64 the employment rate was 57.4% between January and December 2017 compared with an average for England of 75.1%.

-According to the Census of April 2001, 20.7 per cent of the resident population in the City aged 16 or over were school pupils or full-time students.
+According to the 2011 Census, 20.7 per cent of the resident population in the City aged 16 or over were school pupils or full-time students.
 This compared with 8.2 per cent of the population in England.